 9. I hate dating.

 No, you don’t.
-You have a love/hate relationship with it and you hate bad dates.
-Good dates make dating really, really fun!
+You have a love/hate relationship with dating.
+Everyone hates bad dates, but good dates make dating really, really fun!

 10. The thought of having sex with my ex is repulsive.

 Hmm…I guess this one depends on the situation.
-If he abused you, or if she cheated on you, yes, it probably is.
-If he or she is the slightest bit nice to you, you might have moments when you remember how cute he or she was.
+If he/she abused you, or if he/she cheated on you, or if he/she was cruel, then yes, it probably is.
+If he or she is the slightest bit nice to you, you might have moments when you remember how cute he or she was, so to think about sex probably isn’t repulsive.
+It also doesn’t mean you want to get back together with the person.
+You might just miss him/her.
+That’s normal.

 11. The thought of having sex with another man/woman is repulsive.